-10. Restrictions relating to entry into and departure from restricted areas unless that person is in possession of a valid permit issued by a police officer under subregulation (2) and which permit the person must, on request by a police officer, produce to that police officer.
+10. Restrictions relating to entry into and departure from restricted areas unless that person is in possession of a valid permit issued by a police officer under subregulation (4) and which permit the person must, on request by a police officer, produce to that police officer.

-- (1) During the specified period, a person may not - - (a) enter a restricted area; or - (b) depart from a restricted area to any other part of Namibia,
+- (1) Subject to subregulation (2), during the specified period, a person may not - - (a) enter a restricted area; or - (b) depart from a restricted area to any other part of Namibia, if the returning is within a period of 48 hours from that period of commencement, except that the person must obtain a permit to leave the area from a police officer at the point of exit and such person may be subject to quarantine measures specified in the health regulations or guidelines.